Mountain Grove Cemetery, Bridgeport

-Mountain Grove Cemetery is an historic cemetery in Bridgeport, Connecticut, United States.
+Mountain Grove Cemetery is a historic cemetery in Bridgeport, Connecticut, United States.
 It was laid out in 1849 in the rural cemetery design in a park-like, rural setting away from the center of the city.

-The cemetery was founded by showman P. T. Barnum, who himself is buried there.
+The cemetery was founded by showman P. T. Barnum, who is buried there.
 "The original grounds were surveyed and designed by Horatio Stone and Mr. [John] Moody," the cemetery's first superintendent.